Untilt

 - AI-guided.
 You describe the situation in free language; a model call classifies it and proposes the likely biases — which then drop into the same mechanic as the manual path.

 No account.
 No tracking cookies.
 The full knowledge base is bundled inside the app, with bilingual full-text search and references to the source papers for anyone who wants to check the work.
+The underlying move is the same as for everything I build: since I can create just about any application with AI, I make one whenever no service fits my need exactly.